Buy to Let as Single Income Parent

-As a single parent on a relatively low income, your options are limited when it comes to securing a Buy to Let mortgage – particularly if you are already paying into a residential mortgage.
+As a single parent on a relatively low income, your options are limited when it comes to securing a mortgage to buy a property you'd like to rent out – particularly if you are already paying into a mortgage on your own home.

 However, you don’t necessarily have to put the brakes on your dream of owning a rental property.
-There are some lenders who are willing to consider Buy to Let mortgage applications from single parents who are juggling work with childcare.
-You just need to know which companies to approach, and how to strengthen your case as best you can.
+There are some specialist lenders who are willing to consider every type of single parent mortgage application.
+After all, with a head for business and a good credit record, it could be just what you need to help with your regular mortgage payments and monthly bills.

 What to consider when applying for a Buy to Let mortgage